 The problem with boys and girls…

-Boys in Secondary Education typically read less often and consequently fewer books than girls – particularly fiction books.
+Many of the boys I teach typically read less often and consequently read fewer books than the girls – particularly fiction books.
 Why is this?
 Is it because boys don’t enjoy reading?
 No. Is it a lack of quality authors writing for male audiences?
 No. It’s more complex than that.
 Engaging boys differently to girls is crucial and here’s why:

 Girls are typically brought up in a different way to boys.
 Their toys and games are different.
 The heavily gendered characters and storylines in the cartoons they watch are very different.
 The roles they are expected to play, due to their genders are extremely different.
 This causes a knock-on effect: at school when boys and girls are given the same task to do, they will naturally approach it in different ways, due to the way they have been conditioned by their environment.